Skip to main content

 Not all contact fields in Audience can be used as UIDs.
 Only fields that accept a single, plain value are eligible.
 These include:

-• Standard text fields such as Email (Primary), Phone Number, or External ID.
+• Standard text fields such as Email (Primary), External ID, First Name, Last Name, Nickname, Note, Salutation, Suffix.

 However, fields that support multiple inputs or alternative formats are not allowed.
 These include: